charlesbaynham/wedding/location.md

 We will be staying in **Puerto Morelos** before the wedding which is a 20 minute drive from the airport.
 This is a beautiful town of white sand and beaches that's not too overrun by tourists.
 From here, we'll head out to [various activities](/activities) which we would love you to join us on!

-The wedding itself will be in Cenote Zapote Ecopark, a half-hour drive from Puerto Morelos into the jungle.
+The wedding itself will be in **Cenote Zapote Ecopark**, a half-hour drive from Puerto Morelos into the jungle.
 We will organise shared transport closer to the time, and there are also hotels close to the park.

 ## Booking accommodation and transport

 Our wedding planner is happy to organise both accommodation and transport for anyone who wants it.
-We'll be in touch about transport later, but if you would like her to organise your hotel for you then please email us at {{site.email}}.
+We'll be in touch about transport later, but if you would like her to organise your hotel for you then please [email us at {{site.email}}](mailto:{{site.email}}).